garylirocks/quickrefs/azure-policy.markdown

 - **But during standard evaluation cycle, existing resources are only marked as non-compliant, you need to create remediation tasks manually to remediate them**
 - Remediation tasks deploy the `deployIfNotExists` template or the `modify` operations of the assigned policy
 - Uses a managed identity(system or user assigned) that is associated with the policy assignment
   - The managed identity needs to be assigned the minimum RBAC roles required
-    - When using the Portal, Azure Policy automatically grants the managed identity the listed roles once assignment starts
+  - When using the Portal, Azure Policy automatically creates a system-assigned MI, and grants it the required roles
   - When using an Azure API, **the roles must manually be granted to the managed identity**, for a initiative assignment, it means all the required roles from each member policy
   - The location of the managed identity doesn't impact its operation with Azure Policy
+  - Use system-assigned managed identity if you can, it can only be used by the policy assignment, eliminates malicious usage
+  - Use user-assigned MI to reduce the number of role assignments

 A `deployIfNotExists` or `modify` policy should define the roles it requires: